-The acquisition of vulture parts for belief-based use (including perceived 'traditional medicine') has been documented in western and southern Africa (Nikolaus 2001; Sodeinde and Soewu 1999; McKean 2004) and occurs in parts of eastern Africa (Muiruri & Maundu 2010).
+The acquisition of vulture parts for belief-based use (including perceived 'traditional medicine') has been documented in West and southern Africa (Nikolaus 2001; Sodeinde and Soewu 1999; McKean 2004) and occurs in parts of East Africa (Muiruri & Maundu 2010).
 Poisoning, while not the only method employed, appears to be a commonly used method for obtaining vultures for belief-based use.

-In southern Africa, vultures are caught and consumed for perceived medicinal and psychological benefits (McKean & Botha 2007), and the decline and possible extirpation in Nigeria has been attributed to the trade in vulture parts for belief-based juju practices (P. Hall in litt.
+In southern Africa, vultures are caught and consumed for perceived medicinal and psychological benefits (McKean and Botha 2007) through a practice known locally as 'Muthi', and the decline and possible extirpation in Nigeria has been attributed to the trade in vulture parts for belief-based 'juju' practices (P. Hall in litt.
 2011; Chomba & Simuko 2013).
-Offtake in western Africa, where T. tracheliotos may be hunted for belief-based cultural reasons (Buij et al. 2016), was estimated to be 143-214 per annum.
-This represents a sizeable proportion of the regional population, suggesting that trade is likely to be contributing significantly to declines (Buij et al. 2016).
+Offtake per annum in West Africa, where Lappet-faced Vultures may be hunted for belief-based cultural reasons (Buij et al. 2016), was estimated to be 143-214.
+This represents a sizeable proportion of regional population, suggesting that trade is likely to be contributing significantly to declines (Buij et al. 2016).

 In eastern South Africa, it is estimated that 160 vultures are sold and that there are 59,000 vulture-part consumption events each year, involving an estimated 1,250 hunters, traders, and healers.
-T. tracheliotos are thought to be used for belief-based 'traditional medicine' in South Africa (McKean et al. 2013).
-New belief-based uses are emerging and adding to the toll on vultures, such as use of vulture parts to supposedly increasing the user's chances of winning in betting and gambling (EWT)1.
+Lappet-faced Vultures are thought to be used for belief-based 'traditional medicine' in South Africa (McKean et al. 2013).
+New belief-based uses are emerging and adding to the toll on vultures, such as use of vulture parts to supposedly increasing the user's chances of winning in betting and gambling (EWT)2.